PetrKryslUCSD/Targe2.jl/samples/gallery.md

 """, show = true);
 ```
 <img src=  "rectangle-uniform.png" height=300>
+The key is to realize that each subregion needs to be circumscribed with edges that are traversed counterclockwise.
+Each line segment has an orientation given by the order in which its endpoints are listed.
+Since all line curves are given so that they are traversed counterclockwise in their positive sense, the boundary consists of the list of the curves with positive signs (`1 2 3 4`).

 If we assign the result of the `demo` call to the variable `mesh` as
 ```